 If you attend an external event, the onus is on the student to provide proof of attendance.
+Refer to assignment instructions for full details.

 - C) Reflection Assignment and Elevator Pitch Asynchronous. - Resource: Elevator Pitch Guide

 Option 2:

 - A) Complete Linkedin Learning: Ultimate Guide to Professional Networking Linkedin Asychronous.
 (Approx. 60 min) - B) Attend Networking Event Synchronous.
 Mode: In-person and/or online.
 (Approx. 60 min)